Nnena Kalu wins the Turner Prize 2025

 Xa works across mural, textile, sound and painting to create spiritual works that put the sea as the focus, blending cultures and references to create ethereal other worlds.
 Tradition, folklore and stories combine in her installation at 2025's Sharjah Biennial, which married bojagi patchwork and painting with a sculpture made of over 650 brass wind chimes inspired by Korean shamanic ritual bells.

-Xa is nominated for ‘Moonlit Confessions Across Deep Sea Echoes: Your Ancestors Are Whales, and Earth Remembers Everything’, with Benito Mayor Vallejo, at Sharjah Biennial 16.
+Xa was nominated for ‘Moonlit Confessions Across Deep Sea Echoes: Your Ancestors Are Whales, and Earth Remembers Everything’, with Benito Mayor Vallejo, at Sharjah Biennial 16.

-An exhibition of the shortlisted artists’ work will be held at Cartwright Hall Art Gallery in Bradford, from 27 September 2025 to 22 February 2026, as part of Bradford 2025 City of Culture.
-The winner is announced on 9 December 2025
+An exhibition of the shortlisted artists’ work is on view at Cartwright Hall Art Gallery in Bradford until 22 February 2026, as part of Bradford 2025 City of Culture

 -